-Prune fruit infestation: Average number of SJS and PTB infested fruit for the 1993, 1994, 1995, 1996 and 1997 season is presented in Table 1.
+Prune fruit infestation: Average number of SJS and PTB infested fruit for the 1993, 1994, 1995 and 1996 season is presented in Table 1.

-In 1993, following the February treatment, significant reduction in SJS on the mature fruit occurred in treatments where the dormant spray was applied.
-Although resulting damage was not believed economic, PTB damage to fruit was detected but damage was light and no significant difference occurred with or without treatment (see Table 1).
+As of 1993, following the February treatment, significant reduction in SJS on the mature fruit occurred in treatments where the dormant spray was applied.
+Although resulting damage was not believed economic, PTB damage to fruit was detected, damage was light and no significant difference occurred with or without treatment (see Table 1).